xuyinyi/PI_GA/README.md

 ## Background
 ***
-This code is the basis of our work submitted to *XXXXXXX*, which aims to reverse engineer polyimides using multi-task learning and genetic algorithms to bring more insights into polymer design.
+This code is the basis of our work submitted to *Advanced Functional Materials*, which aims to reverse engineer polyimides using multi-task learning and genetic algorithms to bring more insights into polymer design.

 ## Prerequisites and dependencies
 ```